1975 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Other Features Of The 1975 Nickel

 The 1975 nickel is composed of 75% copper and 25% nickel, weighing 5 grams with a diameter of 21.21mm.
-It has a smooth edge without reeding.
+It has a smooth, plain edge — no reeding like you’d find on a dime or quarter.

-The coin was minted at three facilities: Philadelphia (no mint mark), Denver (D mint mark), and San Francisco (S mint mark for proof coins).
-The mint mark, when present, appears on the obverse to the right of Monticello.
+The coin was minted at three facilities: Philadelphia (no mint mark), Denver (D mint mark), and San Francisco (S mint mark, proof coins only).
+When present, the mint mark appears on the obverse below the date, to the right of Jefferson’s portrait.

 Also Read: Top 100 Rarest Nickels Worth Money (Most Expensive)